 The Act further requires certain state and local government officials to publicly disclose their private economic interests on an official Statement of Economic Interests form (Form 700).

 These issues are discussed in further detail in the University of California Conflict of Interest Code, the University of California Conflict of Interest Policy, and the UCLA Health Conflict of Interest Policy.

 Please direct any questions you may have regarding an actual or potential conflict of interest to the UCLA Campus Conflict of Interest Coordinator, at (310) 206-6985, Office of the Campus Counsel.

-The University has adopted several policies and guidelines regarding vendor/industry relations, which can be found here.
-The two main sources of guidance include: 1) The "Guidelines on Industry Activities for the David Geffen School of Medicine at UCLA and the UCLA Medical Enterprise" and FAQ's; and 2) The University of California Policy on Health Care Vendor Relations and FAQ's.
+The University has adopted several policies and guidelines regarding vendor/industry relations.
+The two main sources of guidance include: 1) The "Guidelines on Industry Activities for the David Geffen School of Medicine at UCLA and the UCLA Medical Enterprise"; and 2) The University of California Policy on Health Care Vendor Relations and FAQ's.
 These vendor/industry-related policies address such issues as:

 If there is a conflict between these two documents, the stricter set of rules applies.
 If you have any questions regarding either document, please submit your inquiry to email@example.com or contact the UCLA Health Office of Legal Affairs.